jkoyan/datascience_reference/README.md

 ### portfolio
 The repository contains 3 directories.
 The contents of the directories are as follows:

-1. certifications : Contains all the certifications earned during the paas couple of years.
-As of now all the certifications are ffrm courses taken on Coursera.
+1. certifications : Contains all the certifications earned during the past couple of years.
+As of now all the certifications are from courses taken on Coursera.

 2. data-visualizations-using-matplotlib: Th project demonstrates the data visualization using the api from matplotlib (a python data visualization library).
 Please refer to the readme.md file in the directory.